 Jane: It would set a precedent in Europe.
 Google has been doing that here forever.
 But the application of antitrust laws to tech companies interesting.
 Amazon, Google, Apple, and etc. easily outpace other smaller companies and since they dominate the newer, harder to regulate marketplaces, there is a lack of checks and balances in place

-L: The law is definitely slow to catch up in this area.
+L: The law is slow to catch up in this area.
 It feels like the second a new law addressing internet companies or online privacy passes, things are updated into something new that needs a whole new framework of regulations.
 The pace of advancement in technology and regulations just don't match up.
 Because of this, so much of what is done online is in a legal gray area.
 That's why it's interesting that Europe is attacking the problem using antitrust law.
 Those laws are pretty old, but are working in the context of the 21st century.

 It feels like the second a new law addressing internet companies or online privacy passes, things are updated into something new that needs a whole new framework of regulations